 Hermit crabs are rarely regarded as active pets.
-This is a little unfair as hermit crabs enjoy climbing and play.
-All the same, some owners complain that their hermit crabs spend more time sleeping than anything else.
+This is a little unfair as hermit crabs enjoy climbing and playing.
+All the same, some owners complain that their hermit crabs spend too much time sleeping.

 The average hermit crab sleeps for around 8 hours a day.
-Hermit crabs may be inactive or invisible for longer than this, though.
-Hermit crabs are nocturnal, sleeping at night to avoid the heat of the sun.
-Many hermit crabs remain in their shells while awake, only emerging and growing active when night has fallen.
+They’re nocturnal, sleeping at night to avoid the sun.
+Hermit crabs remain in their shells while awake, only growing active when night has fallen.

-All hermit crabs emerge from their shells at some stage.
-No hermit crab sleeps all day.
-If you have not seen a hermit crab in a while, it may be molting.
-Stand watch over your hermit crabs at night.
-You’ll soon learn when they emerge and what they do while active.
+All hermit crabs emerge from their shells at some stage, as no hermit crab sleeps all day.
+It may be molting if you haven’t seen a hermit crab in a while.

 When Do Hermit Crabs Sleep?